s3cur3/tylerayoung.com/collections/_posts/2023-08-25-vanilla-css.md

 excerpt_separator: <!-- more -->
 ---

+# TODO: Orthogonality is good: something that changes only color can combine with something that makes it a round rect

 Over the years, I've done CSS in all the popular ways:

 - 1990s-style vanilla CSS